bluescan/tacentview/README.md

 # building from source

 For convenience pre-built binaries are available for Windows and Ubuntu/Debian in the Releases section.
+Other Linuxes can use the [Snap Store Release](https://snapcraft.io/tacentview).
 Follow the instructions below to build from source.

 ## windows